LW2G: Learning Whether to Grow for Prompt-based Continual Learning: Preliminaries and Notations

 \paragraph{Prompt-based Continual Learning} Recent studies \cite{wang2024hierarchical, smith2023coda, Wang_2022_CVPR, wang2022dualprompt, wang2022s} utilized prompts to leverage the PTMs.
-Therefore, the DNN is a Vision Transformer (VIT), and the operation of layer $l$, $f^{l}$, is the \emph{attention mechanism} within each transformer block.
-Hence, the input of VIT after \emph{patch embedding} is $\bm{x}_{e} \in \mathbb{R}^{L_{e} \times d}$, where $L_{e}$ is the token length.
-Specifically, VPT \cite{jia2022visual, li2021prefix} prepend a set of learnable tokens $\bm{p} \in \mathbb{R}^{L_{p} \times d}$ to $x_{e}$ and treat $\left[\bm{p}, \bm{x}_{e}\right] \in \mathbb{R}^{\left(L_{e}+L_{p}\right) \times d}$ as the input, minimizing $\mathcal{L}$ to encode task-specific knowledge into these prompts while keeping pre-trained weights frozen.
-PCL involves two stages: \emph{prompt learning} and \emph{prompt retrieval}.
+Therefore, the DNN is a Vision Transformer (ViT), and the operation of layer $l$, $f^{l}$, is the \emph{attention mechanism} within each transformer block.
+Hence, the input of ViT after \emph{patch embedding} is $\bm{x}_{e} \in \mathbb{R}^{L_{e} \times d}$, where $L_{e}$ is the token length.
+Specifically, VPT \cite{jia2022visual, li2021prefix} prepend a set of learnable tokens $\bm{p} \in \mathbb{R}^{L_{p} \times d}$ to $x_{e}$ and treat $\left[\bm{p}, \bm{x}_{e}\right] \in \mathbb{R}^{\left(L_{e}+L_{p}\right) \times d}$ as the input, minimizing $\mathcal{L}_{t}(\mathcal{D}^{t})$ to encode task-wised knowledge into these prompts while keeping pre-trained weights frozen.
+PCL involves two stages: (a) \emph{prompt learning} and (b) \emph{prompt retrieval}.
 In \emph{prompt learning}, PCL grows the prompt sets pool $\mathcal{P}$ by initializing a new set of prompt $(\bm{p}_i,\bm{k}_i)$ before learning each new task $i$, where $\bm{p}_i$ is combined with the training samples by the \emph{attention mechanism}.
-Meanwhile, $\bm{k}_i$ is optimized by being pulled closer to the vanilla features of the training samples obtained by a VIT without combining with prompts.
-In \emph{prompt retrieval}, $\bm{k}_i$ serves as the query vector for predicting which set of $\bm{p}_i$ to choose for each testing sample by a matching mechanism.
-More details are in Appendix \ref{appendix: pcl_Pipline}.
+Meanwhile, $\bm{k}_i$ is optimized by being pulled closer to the vanilla features of the training samples obtained by ViT without combining with prompts.
+In \emph{prompt retrieval}, the vanilla features of each testing sample serve as the query to retrieve from each $\bm{k}_i$ in the prompt sets pool via a carefully designed matching mechanism, such as KNN, cosine similarity, or an auxiliary classifier, and subsequently choose the corresponding $\bm{p}_i$.